25 Ways to Reduce Dropout Rates in eLearning Courses (Part II)

 Lack of time or conflict in schedule

-12. Flexible modules. eLearning administrators must create a flexible module to accommodate the needs of even the busiest employee.
-So, start by breaking up courses into independent modules that are substantial but short enough to sustain a student’s attention (maximum 15 minutes duration).
-This way, it becomes easier for any busy employee to dedicate 15 minutes a day on four days than one full hour on the same day.
+12. Flexible modules.
+Elearning administrators must create a flexible module to accommodate the needs of even the busiest eLearner.
+An effective module must be divided into concise sub-topics that are substantial but short enough to sustain a student's attention.

 13. Minimize learners’ distraction as much as possible.
 You can do this just by setting up a separate area for eLearning.
 This will make it much easier for employees to concentrate.

 15. It's all about focus.
-Don’t frustrate learners or waste their time with a bunch of extra content.
-Tell them what they need to know and let them go. eLearning is best when it’s direct, focussed, and brief.
+Tell learners what they need to know and let them go. eLearning is best when it’s direct, focussed, and brief.